GamesCreed

 Great 4

 Bad Stuff The launch was diabolical.
 It took hours for many players to get into multiplayer and/or campaign due to a strange glitch.
-The campaign isn’t great, and it definitely should’ve had more focus on it.
+The campaign is very short, it’ll take under a day to finish it.
+It definitely should’ve had more focus on it.
 The levelling system is still an issue in the franchise.
 It shouldn’t take an eternity to unlock items that usually take much quicker time to unlock in other FPS titles.

 Summary

 Battlefield 6’s multiplayer has among the best FPS experiences ever.
-However, its campaign mode is poorly written, but weirdly immersive at the same time.
+However, its campaign mode is very short, but enjoyable at the same time.

 TAGGED:Battlefield 6Battlefield StudiosEAFrostbite